 Explore it on Goodreads or Amazon.

-Other books by this author include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
+Other books by this author which I have reviewed include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
 Guards!, Moving Pictures, Small Gods, A Blink of the Screen, Reaper Man

 Fourth in the Rincewind fantasy sub-series and ninth in the Discworld overall series.
 This one finally resolves events from Sourcery, 3.